Unit: School of Engineering and Applied Science

 Department: Department of Engineering and Society

 Covers the fundamental concepts necessary for success in engineering courses and Applied Mathemtics courses.

-Examines variability and its impact on decision-making.
-Introduces students to basic concepts of probability, such as random variables, probability distribution functions, and the central limit theorem.
-Based on this foundation, the course then emphasizes applied statistics covering topics such as descriptive statistics, statistical inference, confidence intervals, hypothesis testing, correlation, regression modeling, statistical quality control.
+Introduces basic concepts of probability such as random variables, single and joint probability distributions, and the central limit theorem.
+The course then emphasizes applied statistics, including descriptive statistics, statistical inference, confidence intervals, hypothesis testing, correlation, linear regression, and ANOVA.
 Students cannot receive credit for both this course and APMA 3120.
 Prerequisite: APMA 2120 or equivalent.

 For master's students.

 For doctoral students.